consensus-shipyard/ipc/docs/guides/deploy.md

 This documentation will guide you through the different utils provided in Fendermint for the deployment of Fendermint-based IPC subnets.
 All node processes are run inside Docker containers in your local environment.

-This docs are only focused on the infrastructure deployment, for an end-to-end walk through of spawning IPC subnets refer to the [IPC quickstart](https://github.com/consensus-shipyard/ipc/blob/main/docs/quickstart-calibration.md).
+These docs are only focused on the infrastructure deployment, for an end-to-end walk through of spawning IPC subnets refer to the [IPC quickstart](https://github.com/consensus-shipyard/ipc/blob/main/docs/quickstart-calibration.md).

 ## Prerequisites

 * Install the basic requirements for IPC (see [README](../../README.md#Prerequisites))

 ## Deploy subnet bootstrap

 In order not to expose directly the network address information from validators, subnets leverage the use of bootstrap nodes (or `seeds` in CometBFT parlance), for new nodes to discover peers in the network and connect to the subnet's validators.
 To run a bootstrap node you can run the following command from the root of the repo:

 ```bash
 cargo make --makefile infra/Makefile.toml \
     -e SUBNET_ID=<SUBNET_ID> \